nicka06/yelp-ai-hackathon/README.md

-# Restaurant Concierge v2 – Architecture & Plan
+# LocalLoop – Architecture & Plan

 This repo is a **blueprint**, not an implementation (yet).
 It defines what we’re going to build: